NotDroidUser/Readability4J/README.md

     </tr>
     <tr>
         <td>2.0.0-beta</td>
-        <td>almost all test from 04fd32f works</td>
+        <td>almost all test from [v0.6.0](https://github.com/mozilla/readability/commit/04fd32f72b448c12b02ba6c40928b67e510bac49) works</td>
-        <td>29/05/25</td>
+        <td>to-do</td>
     </tr>
 </table>

 ## Testing

-I had added readability.js as a submodule so it will be updated with their latest tests, also i dont get their results for done, i do a call to the readability.js inside HTMLUnit, with some regex changes, syntactic [see rhino compat](https://mozilla.github.io/rhino/compat/engines.html#ES2015-syntax-spread-syntax-for-iterable-objects) and non syntactic as it can run as a function than a class
+I had added readability.js as a submodule so it will be updated with their latest tests, also i don't get their results for done, i do a call to the readability.js inside HTMLUnit, with some regex changes, syntactic [see rhino compat](https://mozilla.github.io/rhino/compat/engines.html#ES2015-syntax-spread-syntax-for-iterable-objects) and non syntactic as it can run as a function than a class

 ## Extensibility